 We are asking you to vote FOR all of the director nominees listed below.
-During 2014, each of the current directors attended at least 80% of the Board of Directors and committee meetings on which he or she sits during his or her elected term.
+During 2015, each of the current directors attended at least 80% of the Board of Directors meetings and committee meetings held by committees on which he or she served during his or her elected term.
 Detailed information regarding these individuals is provided under Agenda Item 5:

 Independent

-Directors for Re-Election
+Directors for Reelection

-Glyn A. Barker ü
+Glyn A. Barker

 Vanessa C.L.
-Chang ü
+Chang Ō

-Frederico F. Curado ü
+Frederico F. Curado Ō

-Chadwick C. Deaton ü
+Chadwick C. Deaton

-Vincent J. Intrieri ü
+Vincent J. Intrieri

-Martin B. McNamara ü
+Martin B. McNamara

-Samuel J. Merksamer ü
+Samuel J. Merksamer

-Merrill A. "Pete" Miller, Jr. ü
+Merrill A. "Pete" Miller, Jr.

-Edward R. Muller ü
+Edward R. Muller

-Tan Ek Kia ü
+Tan Ek Kia

-^{} As determined by the Board of Directors in accordance with applicable rules and regulations
+Jeremy D. Thigpen

-Minder Ordinance
+st As determined by the Board of Directors in accordance with applicable rules and regulations.

-Under the Ordinance Against Excessive Compensation At Public Companies (the "Minder Ordinance") and our Articles of Association, the authority to elect the Chairman of the Board of Directors and the members of the Compensation Committee is vested in the general meeting of shareholders.
-The Board of Directors recommends that you elect Merrill A. "Pete" Miller, Jr. as Chairman of the Board of Directors (Agenda Item 6) and Frederico F. Curado, Vincent J. Intrieri, Martin B. McNamara and
+Swiss Minder Ordinance

-Tan Ek Kia as members of the Compensation Committee (Agenda Item 7) to serve until completion of the 2016 Annual General Meeting.
+Under the Swiss Ordinance Against Excessive Compensation At Public Companies (the "Minder Ordinance") and our Articles of Association, the authority to elect the Chairman of the Board of Directors and the members of the Compensation Committee is vested in the general meeting of shareholders.
+The Board of Directors recommends that you elect Merrill A. "Peter" Miller, Jr. as Chairman of the Board of Directors (Agenda Item 6) and Frederico F. Curado, Vincent J. Intrieri, Martin B. McNamara and Tan Ek Kia as members of the Compensation Committee (Agenda Item 7) to serve until completion of the 2017 Annual General Meeting.
 Note that under the Minder Ordinance and our Articles of Association, if any of these individuals were to resign or there were vacancies in the office of the Chairman or the Compensation Committee for other reasons, the Board of Directors would have the authority to replace him or her with another member of the Board of Directors for a term expiring at the next Annual General Meeting.

-Pursuant to the Minder Ordinance, the Company is no longer permitted to appoint a corporate representative to act as the proxy for purposes of voting at the Annual General Meeting.
+Pursuant to the Minder Ordinance, the Company is no longer permitted to appoint a corporate representative to act as the proxy for purposes of voting at the 2016 Annual General Meeting.
 Swiss companies may only appoint an independent proxy for these purposes.
-At the 2014 Annual General Meeting, shareholders elected Schweiger Advokatur / Notariat to serve as our independent proxy for the 2015 Annual General Meeting.
-Agenda Item 8 asks that you again elect this firm to act as the independent proxy for the 2016 Annual General Meeting and any extraordinary general meeting of shareholders of the Company that may be held prior to the 2016 Annual General Meeting.
+At the 2015 Annual General Meeting, shareholders elected Schweiger Advokatur / Notariat to serve as our independent proxy for the 2016 Annual General Meeting, Agenda Item 8 asks that you again elect this firm to act as the independent proxy for the 2017 Annual General Meeting and any extraordinary general meeting of shareholders of the Company that may be held prior to the 2017 Annual General Meeting.

-At the 2015 Annual General Meeting, shareholders are for the first time provided with the opportunity to ratify the maximum aggregate amount of compensation of the Board of Directors for the period between the 2015 Annual General Meeting and the 2016 Annual General Meeting (Agenda Item 11A) and the maximum aggregate amount of compensation of the Executive Management Team for fiscal year 2016 (Agenda Item 11B).
-These shareholder votes are a requirement pursuant to the Minder Ordinance and our Articles of Association and are of binding nature.
+The Minder Ordinance and our Articles of Association also require that shareholders ratify the maximum aggregate amount of compensation of the Board of Directors for the period between the 2016 Annual General Meeting and the 2017 Annual General Meeting (Agenda Item 11A) and the maximum aggregate amount of compensation of the Executive Management Team for fiscal year 2017 (Agenda Item 11B).
+The shareholder vote is binding.